icaroerasmo/icaroerasmo.github.io/_posts/2021-11-27-guitarix-arch-linux.md

 to write this article with everything you should do to install Guitarix.

 Guitarix is an amp and effects emulator for guitars and basses.
 I have always played my guitar with it once I am a financially broken middle guitarist.
-My lazyness was preventing me from installing it once I thought it would be a tough task as maybe Arch Linux didn't have all dependencies ready to install through aurman as Debian did for most of them except [Cadence][cadence].
+My laziness was preventing me from installing it once I thought it would be a tough task as maybe Arch Linux didn't have all dependencies ready to install through aurman as Debian did for most of them except [Cadence][cadence].
 Surprisingly, it is all it's needed to run Guitarix without issues.
 Here it goes: